Satisfactory Academic Progress

 - The student must complete the Satisfactory Academic Progress Appeal form and return it to the Financial Aid Office along with supporting documentation.
 If the student is appealing as a result of Maximum Timeframe ineligibility they should complete a Maximum Timeframe Appeal form.
 Documentation to support the appeal is REQUIRED by both appeals.
 Incomplete forms or forms received without supporting documentation WILL NOT be reviewed.

-These policies are subject to change based on institutional, state, and federal guidelines
+These procedures are subject to change based on institutional, state, and federal guidelines